Ultrasound Therapy for Arthritis

 Adjunct to Other Treatments

 It serves as an adjunct to other arthritis treatments, complementing their effects by enhancing circulation and supporting overall joint function.
+When combined with physiotherapy and exercise, ultrasound amplifies recovery and long-term joint strength.

-Side Effects of Therapeutic Ultrasound
+Side Effects of Ultrasound Therapy for Arthritis

 Therapeutic ultrasound is safe when administered by trained professionals.
-However, caution is advised for certain conditions like infections or acute injuries near the treatment area.
+However, caution is advised for certain conditions, like infections or acute injuries near the treatment area.

 It always helps to be transparent with the doctor and share all your medical history to prevent any misdiagnosis or treatment.

-Limitations of Therapy
+Limitations of Ultrasound Therapy in Arthritis

 Therapeutic ultrasound's effectiveness may vary depending on factors like the depth of tissues and individual response.
 It primarily targets superficial tissues and may require multiple sessions for noticeable results.
+In advanced arthritis cases with severe cartilage loss, ultrasound therapy may serve as supportive care rather than a primary treatment, complementing other physiotherapy or medical interventions.

-What to Expect During Treatment?
+What to Expect During Ultrasound Therapy for Arthritis?

 During treatment, a physiotherapist applies gel to the skin and moves a handheld device over the affected area.
 You may feel mild warmth or tingling as the sound waves penetrate tissues.
 The session typically lasts 5-10 minutes per area treated.